isabelle-np/isabelle-np.github.io/src/studies/terrier-card/index.md

 <img src="./touchid.png">

 ###Budgets
 <p class="body">Studies report that only 39 percent of four-year college students use budgets.
 I wanted users to begin developing responsible financial habits and to have a better relationship with their finances.
 The budgeting feature lets users set up a monthly spending limit for dining points and convenience points.
-If they spend under their budget, users may opt to carry over the remaining balance for that month.
-The data on user's spending is visualized as both bar graphs and as a percentage of the user's monthly budget.
-Moreover, a second view allows users to see an itemized list of expenses.
+If they spend under their monthly budget, users may opt to carry over the remaining balance for that month.
+The data on the user's spending is visualized as both bar graphs and as a percentage of the user's monthly budget.
+Additionally, a second view allows users to see an itemized list of expenses.
 This allows students to be aware of and accountable for their purchases.
 While creating a monthly budget is not required to use the application, it is easily accessible from the menu bar in hopes that students will introduce budgeting into their lifestyle.</p>

 <img src="./budget.png">